Showing posts with label Atari Falcon. Show all posts

 So what's this game about?

 Thankfully, one plucky monk managed to escape and, as he scarpered through the woods, he stumbled upon old church ruins.
 His name is Jean Raymond but he wasn't the luckiest guy because what he didn't reckon on was the evil lurking underneath the ruins.
 What are the chances of that?
-Anyhow, to exorcise this evil, he needs to find 12 crucifixes that have been scattered about but, it won't be easy, thanks to an infestation of monsters waiting for him!!
+Anyhow, to exorcise this evil, he needs to find 12 crucifixes that have been scattered about but, it won't be easy, thanks to an infestation of monsters!!

-Okay, in this game, it's always a good idea to read signs and look for helpful items.
+Okay, it's a good idea to read signs and look for helpful items.
 Just like in these screenshots...

 Activate that checkpoint Cross and read the script which hints at a hidden passage...